 - Rinsing the mouth with water and spitting out after each use will remove any remaining medication to help prevent local yeast (thrush) infections.
 Cleansing dentures has the same effect.
 Notify your doctor if a sore throat or mouth occurs or if you suspect a localized yeast infection.

 Other products that have the same ingredient as Pulmicort® Turbuhaler® are •Mylan-Budesonide aqueous nasal spray •Pulmicort® nebuamp •Rhinocort® aqua nasal spray •Symbicort® Turbuhaler® •Teva-Budesonide inhalation solution •

-The recommended starting dose in adults and children 12 years of age and older is 400 to 2400 mcg daily, divided into 2 to 4 administrations.
-The suggested dose in children 6 to 12 years of age is 200 to 400 mcg daily, divided into 2 administrations.
+The recommended starting dose in adults and children 12 years of age and older is 400 to 2400 mcg daily, divided into 2 to 4 doses.
+The suggested dose in children 6 to 12 years of age is 200 to 400 mcg daily, divided into 2 doses.
 After the desired effect has been obtained, your doctor may reduce your dose to the smallest amount necessary to control your asthma symptoms.